VaniOFX/DQN-divergence/blog_post.md

 This is an interesting observation, as it suggests that our measure of divergence is indeed predictive of final performance for this environment.

 The target agent has managed to eliminate divergence completely, but the policy it learns is poor. **Not diverging is clearly not a guarantee for good performance.**
-As expected, the network with both tricks enabled, the DQN agent, performs best.
+As one would expect, the network with both tricks enabled performs best.
 It does not diverge and consistently achieves high rewards.
 However, even the DQN agent has runs on which it doesn't learn anything.
-This goes to show that the Mountain Car problem is inherently quite a difficult problem.
+This goes to show that out of the tasks we explore, Mountain Car is relatively difficult.

 ### Acrobot